TM11153431/programmeerproject-6/PROCESS.md

+# 06/06
+Discussed the scope of the challenge.
+Brainstormed on potential patterns we could find.
+Had a look at the format of the data and the information we can derive from it.
+All still very exploratory as opposed to many other students who are starting with an idea of what their result shall be.

 # 07/06
 Focus will be on analysis and preparation of the data until the end of the week.
 Conclusions have to be drawn from these analyses in order to decide what kind of visualizations should be made.